-Watering and feeding tomato plants can be a tricky business – especially when grown in containers.
+Watering and feeding tomato plants can be a tricky business – especially when they are grown in containers and grow bags.

 - Access to water 24/7 but not be over-watered